 Voice over IP (VoIP) technology - the type of technology used to make internet calls - is often used in spoofing.
 The Internet Engineering Task Force (IETF), which helps to develop internet standards, has created a group specifically to tackle this issue.

-Identity thieves and other fraudsters often pose as representatives of banks, credit card companies, creditors, or government departments to get people to reveal their account numbers and other sensitive information.
+Identity thieves and other fraudsters often pose as representatives of banks, credit card companies, creditors, or government bodies (including the Scottish Parliament and Welsh Assembly) to get people to reveal their account numbers and other sensitive information.

 Never give out your personal information in response to an incoming call, or rely upon the Caller ID as the sole means of identification, particularly if the caller asks you to carry out an action which might have financial consequences.

 If someone rings you asking for this information, don't provide it.
 Instead, hang up and call the phone number on your account statement, in the phone book, or on the company's or government department's website to check whether the call was genuine.
 Wait at least five minutes before making the call - this ensures the line has cleared and you're not still speaking to the fraudster or an accomplice.

 To report it to the police, call 101 or 999 if the crime is in progress action.

 I think I've been a victim of Caller ID spoofing

 Tell Action Fraud